Struggling to write? Tips for writing productivityPosted: October 15, 2016

 I will illustrate my point with an experience of mine from a couple of days ago.
 I made the mistake of cosying up in my new fleece blanket.
 See fleece blanket:

 It’s the warmest, softest fleece in the history of fleeces.
-Not only did I waste the next 15 minutes sending smug photos of me in the fleece to Becca who was at work (see fleece collage):
+Not only did I waste the next 15 minutes sending smug photos of me in the fleece to my sister who was at work (see fleece collage):

 Get any important activities out of the way before you settle down in front of your computer